mongodb/mongo-task-generator/docs/generating_tasks.md

 Additionally, the 2 parameters here will impact how the task is generated.

 * **suite**: By default, the name of the task (with the `_gen` suffix stripped off) will be used to determine which resmoke suite to base the generated sub-tasks on.
-This can be overridden with the `suite` variable.
+This can be overwritten with the `suite` variable.
 * **use_large_distro**: Certain test suites require more machine resources in order to run successfully.
-By setting the `use_large_distro` variable to `"true"`, when generated sub-tasks are run on build_variants with a `large_distro_name` expansion defined, they will run on that large distro instead of the default distro.
+When generated sub-tasks are run on build_variants with a `large_distro_name` expansion defined, they will run on that large distro instead of the default distro by setting the `use_large_distro` variable to `"true"`.

 ### Multiversion testing